vietle94/Suicide_rate-R/README.md

 From 2010
 ---------

-Total number of people suicide since 2010
+Total number of suicide since 2010

     worldmap + data %>% filter(year >= 2010 & year < 2016) %>%
       group_by(country) %>%